tuimeo/go-proto-filename-prefixer/README.md

 # go-proto-filename-prefixer

-Add prefix to `name` field of descriptor of **generated protobuf go** files, which allows user to avoid name conflict problem without changing the exisiting proto build struct.

 Proto filename conflict problem: https://github.com/golang/protobuf/issues/1122

+This is a small tool to quick fix this problem by updating the embedded filename inside the **generated protobuf go** files.

 ## How it works